-A person filing a report will be provided a copy of the Bluffton University Sexual Misconduct Policy.
+A person filing a report will be provided a copy of the Policy.

-Instances of sexual misconduct may violate both university policy and the law.
+Instances of sexual misconduct may violate both university Policy and the law.
 As a result, the university encourages victims to pursue their complaints through both the university’s processes and the criminal justice system.
-The Bluffton Police Department, which can be reached at (419) 358-2961, can explain the procedures for pursuing a criminal investigation.
+The Bluffton Police Department, which can be reached at 419-358-4050, can explain the procedures for pursuing a criminal investigation.
 The Bluffton Police Department will investigate every incident reported to it to determine if a crime has been committed.

-The university has the authority to institute an administrative complaint against any student, faculty member, administrator or staff if a violation of the sexual misconduct policy occurs.
+The university has the authority to institute an administrative complaint against any student, faculty member, administrator, or staff member if a violation of the Policy occurs.

 Because sexual misconduct can constitute both a violation of university policy and criminal activity, the university encourages people to report alleged acts promptly to the Bluffton Police Department.
 In addition to helping ensure protection for the campus community, criminal investigations may be useful in gathering of relevant evidence, particularly forensic evidence.

-University proceedings will be instituted against a person charged with conduct that potentially violates both the criminal law and the sexual misconduct policy without regard to the pendency of civil or criminal litigation.
+University proceedings will be instituted against a person charged with conduct that potentially violates both the criminal law and the Policy without regard to the pendency of civil or criminal litigation.
 University proceedings may be carried out prior to, simultaneously with, or following civil or criminal proceedings.
-Determinations made or sanctions imposed by the university will not necessarily be subject to change because criminal charges arising out of the same facts giving rise to violation of university policy were dismissed, reduced or resolved in favor of or against the criminal law defendant.
+Determinations made or sanctions imposed by the university will not necessarily be subject to change because criminal charges arising out of the same facts giving rise to violation of university policy were dismissed, reduced, or resolved in favor of or against the criminal law defendant.

 Amnesty for Those Who Report Sexual Misconduct